thungan1909/likelion_weather_project/README.md

 ## 🔑 Core Requirements

 - [x] 1.
 Using the HTML, CSS, JavaScript, and a weather API.
 - [x] 2.
-The website's layout features a location, location, weather, and search bar, ...
+The website's layout features a location, weather, and search bar, ...
 - [x] 3.
 Website to get API: https://www.weatherapi.com/api-explorer.aspx#current

 ## 💯 Description of website features